Dynamic-Filtering/dynamic-filtering/README.md

     }
 ```

 The active conditions resulting from the filters will need to be parsed into a useful format at some point.
-In order to do this we provide a helper class which helps format your filters into http params.
+To do this we provide a helper class that helps format your filters into http params.
 Examples:

 ```ts
 let httpParams = new HttpParams();